ICTU/quality-time/components/collector/README.md

 # Quality-time collector

+## Overview

 The collector is responsible for collecting measurement data from sources.
 It wakes up once every minute and asks the server for a list of all metrics.
 For each metric, the collector gets the measurement data from each of the metric's sources and posts a new measurement to the server.

 If a metric has been recently measured and its parameters haven't been changed, the collector skips the metric.

+## Health check

+Every time the collector wakes up, it writes the current date and time in ISO format to the 'health_check.txt' file.
+This date and time is read by the Docker health check (see the [Dockerfile](Dockerfile)).
+If the written date and time are too long ago, the collector container is considered to be unhealthy.